zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 The Home Hardware at College and Spadina has an electronics section in their basement.
 Luckily I was able to find a clicky momentary switch that was the same size standard as the one in APRBrother's button!

-Finally, I enlisted (and paid for) the help of my friend Rana to do the slow work of replacing the button's momentary buttons, adding an on/off switch, and (regretfully) soldering the FTDI programmers to the buttons to provide a usb interface for power.
+Knowing our team would require additional temporary support, I contracted the help of my friend Rana to do the slow work of replacing the button's momentary buttons, adding an on/off switch, and (regretfully) soldering the FTDI programmers to the buttons to provide a usb interface for power.

 </article>